How to Run Windows 7 on NVMe SSD Drive in a Virtual Machine

 Step 10

-Double-click on the PCI Device, open the hardware properties and then click the Update Driver button.
+Now, double-click on the PCI Device to open hardware properties.
+Then, click on the Update Driver button.

 Updating the Driver